ArduPilot/OctomapPlanner/readme.rst

 Before launching the code you may want to edit a few parameters like start and goal location This can be done by editing the planner_params.yaml file inside config folder

-Finally, launch the planner code by executing this inside the build folder
+Finally, launch the planner code by executing this from the arduplanner folder

 ::

-	./main_node
+	./build/main_node